Berkeley-CS61B/website-sp24/projects/proj2c/index.md

   different words/lists of words for potential test case inputs.
 Click on the "?" bubbles to learn how to use the various features of this tool!
 - [Staff Solution Webpage](https://ngordnet.datastructur.es/): Useful for generating expected outputs for different test case inputs.
 Use this to write your unit tests!
+(Note: This tool does not support the common ancestors task yet.)

 {: .task}
->Read through entire 2B/C spec and complete **Project 2B/C: [Checkpoint](https://www.gradescope.com/courses/708063/assignments/4133684)**
+>Read through the entire 2B/C spec and complete **Project 2B/C: [Checkpoint](https://www.gradescope.com/courses/708063/assignments/4133684)**
 >
->Read through entire 2B/C spec and complete **[Design Document](https://www.gradescope.com/courses/708063/assignments/4187810)**
+>After finishing the checkpoint, complete **[Design Document](https://www.gradescope.com/courses/708063/assignments/4187810)**

 ## Handling `k != 0`